 The device is kept in reset by driving RST_N low.
 When in reset, all GPIO pins have a pull-down enabled.
-When the device is taken out of reset by releasing RST_N the processor starts its internal reset process.
+The processor must be held in reset until VDDIOL is in spec for at least 1 ms. When the device is taken out of reset by releasing RST_N the processor starts its internal reset process.
 After 15-150 μ s (depending on the input clock) the processor boots.